Some Thoughts on Energetic Hygiene

 Based on my personal experience, witnessing other fellow Neijia ("internal arts") practitioners / enthusiasts / addicts (in the best possible meaning of the word), what seems to happen is the gathering of Qi - in other words making our Qi stronger - but no releasing of old, outdated, no longer useful energy.
 There seems to be no deliberate, conscious releasing of internal energy which no longer serves a purpose.
 Maybe it doesn't need to happen, perhaps the "new Qi" and the fact that it's constantly circulating (otherwise we'd be quite dead) somehow automatically gets rid of the "old Qi", energy renewing itself?
 Possibly.

-After having experimented with both ways - not doing any conscious release ("flushing", as I call it) of old energy after practise, and doing it, with focus and clear intent - I'd say it certainly doesn't hurt to give it a good flush every now and then.
-Nowadays, I doubt I even could practise without doing it, at some point, sooner or later.
-While I certainly do feel fresh Qi becoming available in my system, thanks to practise (whether Taiji, Qigong or Kung Fu), I also do feel the old, stagnated energy remaining in my system, unless I release it deliberately and consciously.
+After having experimented with both ways - not doing any conscious release ("flushing", as I call it) of old energy after practice, and doing it, with focus and clear intent - I'd say it certainly doesn't hurt to give it a good flush every now and then.
+Nowadays, I doubt I even could practice without doing it, at some point, sooner or later.
+While I certainly do feel fresh Qi becoming available in my system (or maybe it's more correct to say Qi renewing itself) thanks to practice, I also do feel the old, stagnated energy remaining in my system, unless I release it deliberately and consciously.

-It just makes perfect sense to me; we flush waste products from our physical bodies, likewise we should flush waste products from our energetic bodies.
-What happens to "negative thoughts", stress energy we accumulate during the day while interacting with other people -does it exit from our system automatically, or does it stay in somewhere, possibly taking a different form?
-What about sadness, grief, guilt, anger, any "negative" emotions - do we at some point manage to transform them into something else, or release from our system, or do they stay within us, somewhere?
+It just makes perfect sense to me: we flush the waste products from our physical bodies, likewise we should flush the waste products from our energetic bodies.
+What happens to "negative thoughts", stress energy we accumulate during the day while interacting with other people - does it exit from our system automatically, or does it stay in somewhere, possibly taking a different form?
+What about sadness, grief, guilt, anger, any "negative" emotions - do we at some point manage to transform them into something else, or release them from our system, or do they stay within us, somewhere?

-While I fully endorse the idea and practise of releasing old energy from our system (part of the purpose of this post), I also think it's worth considering about what we actually do with the old energy, once it's been pushed out from our system.
+While I fully endorse the idea and practice of releasing old energy from our system (part of the purpose of this article), I also think it's worth considering about what we actually do with the old energy, once it's been pushed out from our system.
 Do we just leave it lying (or maybe even flying) around, for others to come across?
-To me that would be a bit like emptying the trash can on the floor indoors, instead of taking it out to the bin.
+To me that would be a bit like emptying the bin on the floor indoors, instead of taking it out for collection.
 It doesn't really take that much, folks.
 Open the window and push it out.
 "Oh great, isn't it enough the planet is drowning in litter thanks to us - now he's telling us to terrorize nature with dirty energy, too!".
 Well, maybe there's something more we can do, after "flushing" the old vibes from our system.

-I've found visualization a great tool to assist in both releasing old energy, and in managing the "waste product".
-After pushing out old Qi from my being, I visualize the energy sinking down into the earth, deeper and deeper, until it finally reaches the burning magma in the interior of the earth.
+I've found visualisation a great tool to assist in both releasing old energy, and in managing the waste products.
+After pushing out old Qi from my being, I visualise the energy sinking down into the earth, deeper and deeper, until it finally reaches the burning magma in the interior of the earth.
 There it burns, and becomes transformed into pure energy, neutral in itself.
-One of my students visualizes a small pyre, burning brightly in front of her, where the old energy burns away in smoke.
-Another student visualizes a river, which carries the old energy out to the sea, where it transforms into clean water.
-A friend of mine, fellow Neijia enthusiast, believes no amount of visualization will work or do anything, when it comes to "energy work" and Qi.
+One of my students visualises a small pyre, burning brightly in front of her, where the old energy burns away in smoke.
+Another student visualises a river, which carries the old energy out to the sea, where it transforms into clean water.
+A friend of mine, fellow Neijia enthusiast, believes no amount of visualisation will work or do anything, when it comes to "energy work" and Qi.
 Find out what works for you, and what fits into your belief system.
 If something doesn't feel good or right, then it probably isn't good or right for you.

 Of course, just as with anything, we can take things too far following this method, leading us to constantly clearing and releasing old energy.
 Becoming addicted to staying clean, "pure".
-Not unlike someone who needs to wash hands every other minute.
+Not unlike someone who needs to wash their hands every other minute.
 On a deeper level, this is about boundaries, and allowing the world to affect us, "letting the world creep in".
-A healthy balance should be discovered and maintained, whether it's to do with personal hygiene, germs around us ("demons", as the Chinese practitioners and masters sometimes call them), or internal arts practise.
+A healthy balance should be discovered and maintained, whether it's to do with personal hygiene, germs around us ("demons", as the Chinese practitioners of the past sometimes call them), or internal arts practice.